-In view of its size, the Company has taken the view that whilst it considers the role and function of each of the remuneration committee and the nomination committee as important, it would be more efficient for these committees to be merged into one committee (the "RemNom Committee") that would serve a dual role.
-During the period under review the RemNom Committee was composed of Prof. Juanito Camilleri (who also acts as its Chairperson) and Ms. Jacqueline Camilleri.
-On 17 April 2020, the Mr Stephen Paris was appointed as a member of the RemNom Committee.
+In view of its size, the Company is of the view that whilst it considers the role and function of each of the remuneration committee and the nomination committee as important, it would be more efficient for these committees to be merged into one committee (the "RemNom Committee") that would serve a dual role.
+During the period under review the RemNom Committee was composed of Prof. Juanito Camilleri (who also acted as its Chairman, until his effective resignation on 28 February 2022), Ms. Jacqueline Camilleri and Mr. Stephen Paris.
+On 14 March 2022, Mr. Keith Busuttil was appointed as Chairman of the RemNom Committee.